AutoResearch/autora/docs/contribute/module.md

 ## Updating a child package

+!!! warning
-> ❗️Please note, that packages from external contributors need to be vetted each time they are updated.
+    Please note, that packages need to be vetted each time they are updated.

 Update the version number in the  `pyproject.toml` file, in the [project.optional-dependencies]
 section: